avinash-218/avinash-218/README.md

 - Machine Learning Engineer (Intern) @ [Augrade](https://www.augrade.com/).
 - Looking for opportunities and collaborations in the field of Machine Learning & Artificial Intelligence. ✅
-- Seeking opportunities to work in a startup environment where I can uphold myself & the team. 💪
+- Seeking opportunities to work in an energetic environment where I can uphold myself & the team. 💪
 - Technical Blogger. 📝
 - Objective: Seeking a job in more challenging and healthy work environment where I can utilize and enhance my skills and knowledge for organizational growth and commit myself to an organization.
 </p>